CommonWealthRobotics/CommonWealthRobotics.github.io/content/Java-Code-Library/Digital-Input-Example-Simple.md

 All channels on the DyIO may be set to Digital Input mode, and all channels in Digital Input mode can read input in either synchronous or asynchronous mode.

-Channels on the DyIO set to Digital Input mode will read the voltage between the signal pin of that channel and a ground - usually the ground pin of that channel (see Figure 1: DyIO Pin Layout).
+Channels on the DyIO set to Digital Input mode will read the voltage between the signal pin of that channel and a ground - usually the ground pin of that channel.

 The DyIO then will return that input as either a "high" or "low" value:

     Input over 2.5 volts is considered high, otherwise it is considered low.
-        This is done via a Schmitt trigger.
     When coding in Java using the DyIO, "high" is given as a boolean true value ("low" is given as a boolean false).